 Hoist and Winch Operators operate or tend hoists or winches to lift and pull loads using power-operated cable equipment.

-Hoist and Winch Operators with little to no experience tend to make between $26720 and $33280 while the more experienced ones make over $63110 per year.
+Hoist and Winch Operators with little to no experience tend to make between $28420 and $34190 while the more experienced ones can earn over $74840 per year.

 |Top 5 paying states||Hourly||Annual|

-1 of the easiest ways to increase your salary as A Hoist and Winch Operator is to move to a higher paying state like IL.
-Right now, the highest paying states for Hoist and Winch Operators are IL, MN, NY, WA and WY.
+One of the easiest ways to increase your salary as a Hoist and Winch Operator is to move to a higher paying state like WY.
+Right now, the highest paying states for Hoist and Winch Operators are WY, MN, WV, CA and WA.

-3 other factors that can increase your salary as A Hoist and Winch Operator is the degree you hold, the industry you work in and lastly the company you work for (bigger companies like the Fortune 500 companies tend to pay more).
+Three other factors that can increase your salary as a Hoist and Winch Operator is the degree you hold, the industry you work in, and lastly the company you work for.

-We asked other Hoist and Winch Operators what degree they had when they got the job and most of them said they had a High School Diploma followed by No degree.
+We asked other Hoist and Winch Operators what degree they had when they got the job and most of them said they had a High School Diploma followed by less than a High School Diploma.